serge-rgb/milton/README.md

 - Wacom support

     Milton currently supports Wacom on Windows Mac and Linux.
-The Mac version should support any tablet device.
+The Mac version supports any tablet device.

 - Software rendered.

-    Milton uses OpenGL 2.1 to draw the canvas and many GUI elements.
-However, most of the heavy lifting is done by a CPU software renderer.
-This is a huge win for a one-man-team when attempting to write a reliable application.
+    Milton features a software rasterizer by design, for reliability and flexibility.

-- Fast and light-weight
+- Light-weight

 - Multi-platform

-    Windows, Linux, OSX
+    Windows, Linux, OSX (Linux and OSX versions are In-Progress)

 - Open Source

-    Milton is licensed under the LGPL
+    Milton is MIT-licensed

-- Open Format

-    When version 1 comes out, there will be a simple header-only library to load and rasterize Milton paintings for use other programs.

 What Milton is not: